 Further this book also provides the practitioner with an overview of several different common fields of expertise including, the use of psychiatric evidence and mental health disposals available to the court, cell site evidence and DNA.
 It aims to provide the practitioner with a level of understanding of these fields that can be used to build confidence when tackling an expert report and challenging an expert in court.
 With that in mind it suitable for both junior practitioners coming across these areas of expertise for the first time and seeking to build their knowledge afresh, as well as the more seasoned practitioner seeking to refresh their knowledge as well as understanding some of the greater detail surrounding the various fields of expertise.

 ABOUT THE AUTHOR

 Richard completed pupillage with 5 Paper Buildings in 2014.
-His practice encompasses a range of criminal, regulatory and extradition matters, with a particular speciality in fraud and money laundering.
+His practice encompasses a range of criminal, regulatory and extradition matters, with a speciality in fraud and money laundering.
+Richard was part of the legal team for Alex Pabon during the third LIBOR trial.
 Richard’s practice often encompasses the use of expert witnesses, ranging from forensic scientists to planning and architectural practitioners.

 Richard presents a nationwide seminar series on the use of expert evidence in criminal trials, delivering presentations to both prosecution and defence practitioners on how to use and challenge expert evidence in criminal proceedings.

 Chapter 1: An Introduction to Expert Evidence – What is an expert report?
 Who can be an expert?
 The independence of expert witnesses

 Chapter 2: The use of Expert Evidence in Criminal Proceedings – covering case management, unused material, the presentation of expert evidence in court, directing the jury